 18. Started in 803, the Haslauer is the world’s oldest inn and restaurant still in operation.
 It also holds the title of the oldest company in Europe.

-19. The summer palace of the Habsburgs, Schonbrunn Palace, has over 1,440 rooms.
+19. Another Austria fun fact is that the summer palace of the Habsburgs, Schonbrunn Palace, has over 1,440 rooms.

-20. Austria is the only EU member that is not also a member of NATO.
+20. Together with Cyprus, Finland, Ireland, Malta, and Sweden, Austria is one of six EU members that is not also a member of NATO.